Eyes Wide Shut, Senses Wide Open… Immersion Beyond Screens

 To explore all of these potential areas of application, PRISM relies primarily on psychophysical approaches in its research.
 “That means we present participants with perfectly calibrated simulations and ask them to evaluate them.
 This allows us to establish links between acoustic parameters and the perceptions they generate,” summarizes Sølvi Ystad.
 “In the context of auditory immersion, we generally assess sensations such as envelopment, the perceived proximity of sound sources, timbre, and so on.
 The near field is also a key area of research at the lab.
 Our perception is altered within the peripersonal space, and we are particularly interested in understanding how perception changes depending on the distance from a sound source.”

-Sensory immersion is therefore not an issue confined to the world of technological or digital art, as creators such as Julien Poidevin, Soundwalk Collective when designing their ambulatory listening devices, or the duo Félicie d’Estienne d’Orves and Julie Rousse when composing the sound scores for the geospatial readings of stars in their laser-based installation EXO, might still frame it.
-Sensory immersion is, more broadly, one way among others of better understanding and representing the life and environments that surround us—so that they can be placed more thoughtfully at the service of the humans who inhabit them.
+Sensory immersion is therefore not a concern limited to the world of technological and digital art, as creators like Julien Poidevin, the Soundwalk Collective when designing their wandering listening devices, or the duo Félicie D’Estienne D’Orves and Julie Rousse when composing sound scores for geospatial readings of stars in their laser installation EXO, continue to explore.
+Sensory immersion is simply one of many ways to better understand and represent the life and environment around us, in order to more effectively serve the humans who inhabit it.

 Laurent Catala